heathbar/vizio-smart-cast/README.md

 ```

 ### `pairing.initialize([deviceName, [deviceId]])`
-Initiate pairing with a smart cast device.
-If successful, a pin will be displayed on the screen of the smart cast device.
+Initiate pairing with a smartcast device.
+If successful, a pin will be displayed on the screen of the smartcast device.
 Device name and ID do not appear to do anything useful, but they are included here for completeness.

 #### Arguments
 1. `[deviceName]` *(string='vizio-smart-cast-node-app')*: Name of the connecting device/app
 1. `[deviceId]` *(string='vizio-smart-cast-node-app')*: ID of the connecting device/app

 #### Returns
-*(`Promise`)*: A promise containing the response from the smart cast device
+*(`Promise`)*: A promise containing the response from the smartcast device

 #### Example
 see next method for example

 ### `pairing.pair(pin)`
-Provide a user-entered pin to the smart cast device.
-The smart cast device will respond with an auth token that can be used indefinitely.
+Provide a user-entered pin to the smartcast device.
+The smartcast device will respond with an auth token that can be used indefinitely.
 The vizio-smart-cast library will automatically re-use the token for the remainder of the session.
 For future sessions, specify the authToken in the constructor or call `pairing.useAuthToken(...)` with the token to skip the pairing process.

 #### Arguments
-1. `pin` *(string)*: The pin displayed on the smart cast device after a successful `pairing.initialize()` call
+1. `pin` *(string)*: The pin displayed on the smartcast device after a successful `pairing.initialize()` call

 #### Returns
-*(`Promise`)*: A promise containing the response from the smart cast device, including the auth token to use for future requests
+*(`Promise`)*: A promise containing the response from the smartcast device, including the auth token to use for future requests

 #### Example
 ```js